bvm/bvm/README.md

    }
    ```
 2. Support for file paths everywhere in addition to urls.
-3. `gvm use <url>` - To use a specific version of a binary globally via a url.
-4. Something similar to `npm run <script-name>`?
+3. Something similar to `npm run <script-name>`?
 Or is that out of scope?
-5. Ability to specify pre & post install commands in the configuration file (ties into #4 maybe... might be better to make it separate though)
+4. Ability to specify pre & post install commands in the configuration file (ties into #4 maybe... might be better to make it separate though)
-6. Ability to purge any binaries that haven't been run for X days.
+5. Ability to purge any binaries that haven't been run for X days.
-7. Some way for binaries to specify all their version numbers and the ability to get their latest.
+6. Some way for binaries to specify all their version numbers and the ability to get their latest.
 I'm thinking each binary manifest file may have a url to a global binary manifest file where all that data is stored.
-8. Checksums on paths to ensure downstream binaries stay constant.
+7. Checksums on paths to ensure downstream binaries stay constant.
-9. `gvm list` - Lists the installed binaries.
+8. `gvm list` - Lists the installed binaries.
-10. `gvm upgrade <binary name>` - Upgrade to the latest version (requires binary manifest file to specify a global manifest file)
+9. `gvm upgrade <binary name>` - Upgrade to the latest version (requires binary manifest file to specify a global manifest file)
-11. Support downstream binary dependencies.
+10. Support downstream binary dependencies.
-12. Ability to run a specific version of a binary when using `gvm resolve`
+11. Ability to get a specific version of a binary when using `gvm resolve` (ex. `gvm resolve deno 1.3.1`)
-13. Ability to easily create aliases (ex. `deno2`)
+12. Ability to easily create and remove aliases (ex. `deno2`)
+    - These should be associated with the binary they alias so when you uninstall the binary it deletes the alias.
-14. Require `--force` on `gvm install` if already installed.
+13. Require `--force` on `gvm install <url>` if already installed.
-15. `gvm clear-url-cache` - Clear the url caches, but not the binary caches.
+14. `gvm clear-url-cache` - Clear the url caches, but not the binary caches.
+15. Ability to execute a specific version of an executable one time. `gvm exec deno 1.2.0 -V` or perhaps at the shim level `deno -V --gvm-use-version 1.2.0`... or maybe this should use `gvm resolve` somehow.

+Probably unnecessary complexity:

+1. `gvm use <url>` - To use a specific version of a binary globally via a url.

 ## Goals